Career & Business

 Image by @magnetme on Instagram

 Are you having trouble landing that dream job?
-Haven’t heard back after you submitted your application?
-Not even a rejection letter?
-Well, I am here to help put an end to that dreary process and encourage you to not give up.
-These are the most effective and helpful job hunt tips I’ve learned so far in the process, past and most recent experiences.
+Haven’t heard back after you’ve submitted multiple job applications?
+Let’s put an end to that dreary process…its important not to give up while trying to find the right job.
+These are the most effective and helpful job hunt tips that can speed up the process.
 In this post, I will cover:

 • Resumes/Cover Letters